elliotwoods/ofxSquashBuddies/Readme.md

 ofxSquashBuddies is a very low-latency system for transmitting data across a network.

 Typical 0.5 frames latency between 2 computers on a GigE connection for a 4MB image (e.g. 1080p YUY or 720p RGBA) stream.
-CPU usage is generally around 5% for this type of application.

 Why is it so fast?
 ------------------